boguss1225/beggiatoa_coverage_estimation/README.md

 The target classes are **6 classes** like following picture:
 ![](screenshots/data_annotation_original.png) </br>
 ⬆ Figure 2. original classes of given data. </br>
-<p align='justify'>However, dataset categorized into 6 classes are not capable of representing full spectrum of under water biodiversity.
-Because the circumstances of under water environment are varied it is hard to define the types of under water situataion into 6 types.
-So, in this project, I have subcategorized some of the 6 classes into more detailed 12 classes like following: </p>
+<p align='justify'>However, the dataset categorized into 6 classes are not capable of representing full spectrum of under water biodiversity.
+Because the circumstances of under water environment are varied and it is hard to define the types of under water situataion into strictly 6 types.
+So, in this project, I have subcategorized some of the 6 classes into more detailed 12 classes according to their texture feature like following: </p>

 ![](screenshots/data_subcategory.png)</br>
 ⬆ Figure 3.
 Subcategorized classes.</br>